suhasghorp/FERM-1/README.md

-# FERM
+# FERM-1
-Coursera Financial Engineering and Risk Management Columbia University
+Coursera Financial Engineering and Risk Management Columbia University Part I

 I am working on the material in these excellent and challenging courses.
 I will be adding more code and solutions to quizzes as I get through them.